ninecath/nincat/README.md

 ## ❗ Note:

-You can find alternatives in the web, here are some wit their initial commits:
+You can find alternatives in the web, here are some with their initial commits:

 + [ASCII Art](https://github.com/Tianwei-Li/ascii_art) (2013/02)
 + [ShASCII](https://github.com/oskargicast/shascii) (2014/05)